 During the COVID-19 pandemic, it’s important to plan ahead for RV storage.
 Research RV storage options in your area to verify hours of access and sanitizing efforts exercised by the facility.
 Security Public Storage offers RV storage and parking at certain locations.
 All of our storage facilities throughout the West Coast and the Washington D.C. metro area continue to operate with normal access hours, which means you can retrieve or return your RV at times that work with your schedule.

 SPS is proud to announce that we have been hard at work constructing an improved RV storage facility at our Fairfield location.
-We have a target opening of September 2020 for our state-of-the-art RV storage facility in Fairfield.
-The facility will include 180 RV parking spaces, all covered with lighting mounted under the covers.
-You can also expect to find a dump station and many large spaces, 12-feet x 30-feet.
+Our state-of-the-art RV storage facility in Fairfield is now open!
+The facility includes 180 RV parking spaces, all covered with lighting mounted under the covers.
+You can also find a dump station and many large spaces, 12-feet x 30-feet.
 Our Fairfield RV storage facility is conveniently located across the street from the Travis Air Force Base.

-Contact our Fairfield office for more information about pre-leasing a space at our improved RV storage facility.
+Contact our Fairfield office for more information about leasing a space at our improved RV storage facility.

 Practice Responsible RVing This Summer